 Our directors and members entered into the LLC Agreement which governs our operations.
-Upon the consummation of the LLC Conversion, we will convert into a corporation, and the LLC Agreement will no longer govern our operations or the rights of our stockholders.
-Upon the consummation of the LLC Conversion, we expect to enter into the Stockholders' Agreement with our stockholders as more fully described below.
+Upon the consummation of the LLC Conversion, we converted into a corporation, and the LLC Agreement no longer governs our operations or the rights of our stockholders.
+Upon the consummation of the LLC Conversion, we entered into the Stockholders' Agreement with our stockholders as more fully described below.